 Financial instruments that subject the Company to credit risk primarily consist of cash and cash equivalents, available-for-sale securities, and accounts receivable.
-Deposits are maintained with banks in the United States and such amounts may exceed the amount of insurance provided on such deposits.
-The Company has not experienced any losses on such accounts, and does not believe it is exposed to any unusual credit risk beyond the normal credit risk currently associated with commercial banking relationships.
-Cash deposits are insured by the Federal Deposit Insurance Corporations ("FDIC") up to \$250,000.
-The Company has cash deposits in excess of the FDIC insured limit.
+The Company maintains its cash and cash equivalent balances with high-quality financial institutions and, consequently, the Company believes that such funds are subject to minimal credit risk.
 The Company's marketable securities, which primarily consist of U.S. government agency securities and treasuries, corporate bonds and commercial paper, potentially subject the Company to concentrations of credit risk.
 The Company has adopted an investment policy that limits the amounts the Company may invest in any one type of investment and requires all investments held by the Company to be at least AA+/Aa1 rated, thereby reducing credit risk exposure.
 The Company's accounts receivable balance primarily consists of amounts owed from collaborative arrangement partners and royalties receivable under out-license agreements with various third parties.
-The Company monitors economic conditions to identify facts or circumstances that may indicate that any of its accounts receivable are at risk of collection.
+The Company monitors economic conditions to identify facts or circumstances that may indicate that any of its accounts receivable are at risk of collection